vmware-archive/pcfdev/README.md

 ##### Spin up a virtual environment

-Download Vagrantfile of your interested release version into a new local folder and spin up a virtual environment.
+Download the Vagrantfile for your intended release version into a new local folder and spin up a virtual environment.
-You can find a link to Vagrantfile for each release version at https://github.com/pivotal-cf/micropcf/releases.
+Vagrantfiles for each release version are available at https://github.com/pivotal-cf/micropcf/releases.

 The following example assumes v0.3.0: